-10.4 Control / SoftKeys
+10.3 Control / SoftKeys

-dLive provides 26 assignable keys on the right of the Surface.
+dLive Surfaces provide up to 26 assignable keys on the right of the Surface, depending on model.

-1 Touch one of the SoftKeys buttons on the right of the screen to select it.
+Touch one of the SoftKeys buttons on the right of the screen to select it.
 Swipe up / down to scroll.

-2 Open the Function drop-down menu and select the function to assign.
+Open the Function drop-down menu and select the function to assign.
 Set the Channel Type and Channel Number to select the required channel (only applies to certain functions).
 Turn on Invert LED if you want the SoftKey LED to be lit when the function is off.
 Press Apply to confirm the changes.